KuberChhabra1105/pokemon-landing-page/readme.md

+# pokemon-landing-page
+Responsive Pokemon landing page built using HTML and CSS with Grid, Flexbox, and modern UI design principles.
 # Pokemon Landing Page

 A responsive Pokemon-themed landing page built using HTML and CSS.
 This project recreates a modern landing page design featuring Pikachu with a split-screen layout, custom UI elements, and responsive styling.